trinile/hurry-up/README.md

 #### Client-side specifics

 1. Run `npm start` to start the React Native server.

+#### To Simulate App on XCODE
-2. To open the project in Xcode:
+1. To open the project in Xcode:
-..1.`open ios/hurryup.xcodeproj`
+ 1. `open ios/hurryup.xcodeproj`
-..2.
-Or in the command line `react-native run-ios`
+ 2. Or in the command line `react-native run-ios`
-3. Click 'Build and Run (PLAY BUTTON)' to open the application in the simulator ..* Immediately got to Debug -> Simulate Location -> San Francisco, CA (or choose other locations).
+2. Click 'Build and Run (PLAY BUTTON)' to open the application in the simulator
+ * Immediately got to Debug -> Simulate Location -> San Francisco, CA (or choose other locations).
- ..* App will be unable to retrieve location if no location is simulated.
+ * App will be unable to retrieve location if no location is simulated.
-4. This application has only been tested on iPhone 5 and 6 models.
+3. This application has only been tested on iPhone 5 and 6 models.
-..* Visual elements will not display correctly on older models.
+ * Visual elements will not display correctly on older models.
-..* Note: Xcode 7.3 required for IOS 9.3.1 and above to test on iphone directly.
+ * Note: Xcode 7.3 required for IOS 9.3.1 and above to test on iphone directly.

 #####Non-platform specific commands: